KrautPress/export-wpseo/readme.txt

 Adds wpSEO to the "SEO data transporter" to easily export SEO data to other SEO plugins

 == Description ==
 The SEO data transporter plugin enables you to easily switch between SEO plugins.
 This plugin helps you to transport your SEO data from one plugin to another.
-Unfortunatly the popular wpSEO plugin was not supported by this plugin - yet.
+Unfortunatly the popular <a href="http://wpseo.de/">wpSEO</a> plugin was not supported by this plugin - yet.
 Export wpSEO extends now the functionality of the transporter plugin and adds the necessary information to export the data of the wpSEO plugin.

 == Installation ==
 1. Install the <a href="https://wordpress.org/plugins/seo-data-transporter/">SEO data transporter plugin</a> and activate it.